bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

     - `name`: String uniquely identifying this slot in the story.
 Required.
     - `defaultText`: String to use when the story is showing English text.
 Optional.
 - `renderFn`: `function(slotTexts, script, dir)` Required.

   - `slotTexts`: Array of strings to insert into the story.
 Length and order corresponds to the provided `slots`.
   - `script`: A [script](https://github.com/bbc/psammead/tree/latest/packages/utilities/gel-foundations#script-support) corresponding to the language selected by the storybook user.
   - `dir`: Either `'ltr'` or `'rtl'`, corresponding to the language currently selected by the storybook user.

+`dirDecorator` - A storybook decorator function that uses `inputProvider` internaly to provide direction control only

 ## Installation